h0wXD/EntitySystems/README.md

 Like most entity systems, entities will only exist as a collection of their components.
 All components will be data-only, they will have no behavior.
 Unlike most entity systems one type of component will not be handled by one single system, instead systems will have collections of one or more types of components.
 The collection of components will be passed to and processed by stateless managers.
 These stateless managers should make it obvious what components directly depend on eachother and which ones don't, making it easy to run them in parallel.

 When a component has to be referenced by a system that does not own the component a Handle can be used; handles will expire after the processing has been done.
 A Reference will remain valid for the lifetime of the object but will be more expensive to use.

+### Notes

+This will most likely end up as a tiny library of helper methods and classes as the optimal solution isn't the most general one.

+At the moment a System only supports up to 65,535 entities due to implementation details, this might change.